The Best Walking Shoes For Women 2023

 Soles

-After you’ve established that your shoes are comfortable and that you enjoy walking in them, you need to look at a few of the other features.
+After establishing that your shoes are comfortable and you enjoy walking in them, you need to look at a few other features.
 The most important of these features is the sole.
-The sole has two sides; the ground side and the foot side.
+The sole has two sides: the ground side and the foot side.

 Ground-Side

-The ground side is the bottom of the shoe which makes contact with the surface you’ll be walking on.
-This part of the sole is usually going to be harder and more durable.
-It’s going to have patterns cut into it to give you better traction in different environments and be made out of special anti-slip materials.
+The ground side is the bottom of the shoe, which makes contact with the surface you’ll be walking on.
+This part of the sole is usually harder and more durable.

 Foot-Side

-If you have your own inserts and would prefer to use them, you can often do so.
-The shoemakers often design the soles to be easily removable.
+You can often do so if you have your inserts and would prefer to use them.
+The shoemakers usually design the soles to be easily removable.

 Arch Support

-If you already have a healthy arch, then you may not need as much support.
-However, if you have a weaker foot or you are naturally flat-footed, then you should get a shoe that has firmer, more pronounced arch support.
+If you already have a healthy arch, you may not need as much support.
+However, if you have a weaker foot or are naturally flat-footed, you should get a shoe with firmer, more pronounced arch support.

 Style